simonegasperoni/MSc_thesis_tex/README.md

 Open-CATA is optimized for the categorization of open-data using the data model DCAT-AP, it combines the following techniques to get the best results:

-1.Multiclass task with Multinomial, Bernoulli (posteriori probability) 2.Multilabel task with Kullback-Leibler divergence (posteriori probability) 3.Chi-square, mutual information feature selection 4.Outlier & incremental training with gain-information & 'CKAN-API' rules
+1. Multiclass task with Multinomial, Bernoulli (posteriori probability)
+2. Multilabel task with Kullback-Leibler divergence (posteriori probability)
+3. Chi-square, mutual information feature selection
+4. Outlier & incremental training with gain-information & 'CKAN-API' rules

 ##UML class diagram & packages